Skip to content

 What Are My Chances of Getting Accepted to Texas A&M University?

-No one can predict your specific chances of gaining admission.
-However, Texas A&M automatically admits Texas residents in the top 10% of the class who meet the State of Texas Uniform Admission Policy criteria.
+No one can predict your specific chances of gaining admission, but 63 out of 100 students who apply to Texas A&M get accepted.
+Texas A&M automatically admits Texas residents in the top 10% of the class who meet the State of Texas Uniform Admission Policy criteria, and out-of-state applicants with similar academic achievements have increased chances of acceptance.

 What Does Texas A&M Look for in an Applicant?